The Greatest “Secret” of Success

 9. Our first point, then, is to have passion for lost souls (our Want to).

 b.
-Without it no plan will work
+Without passion no plan will work

 1. Second, Planning: Many people fear planning.